saby0089/Networking-labs/enterprise-network-hospital-design/1-README.md

 ---

+## 🌍 Real-World Use Case

+This network design can be used in:

+- Hospitals and healthcare centers
+- Enterprise office campuses
+- Multi-department organizations
+- Smart buildings with wireless infrastructure

+---

+## 🔮 Future Improvements

+- Implement ACL for security
+- Add NAT for internet access control
+- Configure DHCP Snooping
+- Add Network Monitoring (SNMP / Syslog)
+- Implement HSRP for gateway redundancy
+---

 ## 🚀 Conclusion

 This project successfully demonstrates a **scalable, redundant and enterprise-grade network design** suitable for real-world deployment scenarios.

 ---

+⭐ If you found this project useful, feel free to star the repo!

 ## 👨‍💻 Author